DianaLee1219/WeatherForecast/Outliers/README.md

 2. Feels-Like Temperature [°C]
 * Normal Range: Should be close to actual temperature, but affected by wind chill and humidity.
-* Check Deviation: Flag as outlier if feels-like temperature deviates by >15°C from actual.
 * Feature Clipping + Z-score detection: Keep within -100°C to 60°C (to include extreme wind chill) and check extreme values.

 3. Wind Speed [kph]